worldline/learning-kotlin/docs/src/en/other-technologies/README.md

-# Cross-plaform and Fullstack app Codelab (60min)
+# Cross-plaform and Fullstack app Codelab

 ## PW : Cross-platform app + KMM + KMP for Android, iOS and Desktop

 By combining KMP, KMM and Compose, it is possible to fully develop cross-platform mobile and desktop apps using only Kotlin.

 [![kmp codelab](../../assets/kmp_codelab.png)](https://worldline.github.io/learning-kotlin-multiplatform/)
-*This pw is so huge [that it has its own codelab](https://worldline.github.io/learning-kotlin-multiplatform/)*
+_This pw is so huge [that it has its own codelab](https://worldline.github.io/learning-kotlin-multiplatform/)_

 ## PW : Add a Ktor server App